ifazk/chobi/README.md

 ## Chithi features not found in syncoid 2.3
 1. Cli `--{source,target}-host`.
-2. Cli `--max-delay-seconds`.
-3. Cli `--skip-optional-commands`.
+2. Cli `--skip-optional-commands`.
 This can be used with `--no-command-checks` to control what commands get enabled.
-4. When both the source and target are remote, we can run `pv` on the source machine over ssh.
+3. When both the source and target are remote, we can run `pv` on the source machine over ssh.
-5. Cli `--prune-formats`.
+4. Cli `--prune-formats`.
 Can use "--prune-format chithi --prune-format syncoid" to prune both formats.
 Defaults to "--prune-format chithi" if not set.
-6. Cli `--dry-run`.
+5. Cli `--dry-run`.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have